ndifah04/toolsTuecallerjs/docs/README.md

   - Returns: YAML output as a string.
   - Description: This method returns the YAML output as a string.
 The optional `color` parameter determines whether to include color formatting in the output.

-- `response.html(color)`
-  - Parameters:
-    - `color` (Boolean): Indicates whether to add color formatting to the HTML output.
-  - Returns: HTML output as a string.
-  - Description: This method returns the HTML output as a string.
-The optional `color` parameter determines whether to include color formatting in the output.

 - `response.text(color, space)`
   - Parameters:
     - `color` (Boolean): Indicates whether to add color formatting to the JSON output.